marwiss/Kontroll/README.md

 This code was developed and tested using Solibri Office as BCF client, however:
 Solibri Office can only connect to pre-registered servers.
 This means that you cannot connect to your server using a regular version of Solibri Office.
+If you want to use Solibri, then you will have to first kindly ask Solibri, if they want to add your server to the list of registered servers.

 ## TODO